Coiot/cbr-main/src/albums/s3/episode30.md

     - scene_number: 44
       scene_title: "The Virgin Chad vs. the Chad Angola"
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode30-scene44.jpg
       narration: "<p>“Masaka!”, in Japanese, is an exclamation meaning something like “surely not!” or “how dare they!”, and so it is perhaps an ironic name for a city on the Chadian frontline, suddenly threatened by Angola.
 I guess the previous meaningless war declarations might have given us a clue, but this is still big.
 Chad is roughly level with Angola in tech terms, but is utterly outclassed in both military and production and is sort of surrounded thanks to the Benguela salient.
-Also, that tech parity doesn’t actually mean much if they can’t upgrade their carpet, and as of the start of the part, Deby’s empire is losing hundreds of gold per turn while Angola is comfortably in the black.
+Also, that tech parity doesn’t actually mean much if they can’t upgrade their carpet, and as of the start of the episode, Deby’s empire is losing hundreds of gold per turn while Angola is comfortably in the black.
 Advantage Angola, but you never know with these civs, I guess.</p>"
     - scene_number: 45
       scene_title: "The Continuation of Austria by Other Means"
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode30-scene45.jpg
       narration: "<p>Tito, please don’t let this happen.
-After Yugoslavia’s epic war against Brandenburg for the last couple of parts, they appear to be surrendering in silence, allowing their land to fill up with Prussian peacekeepers while neglecting their own economy - while not as bad as Chad by any means, they are only just about breaking even, which probably explains all the riflemen they still have lying around.
+After Yugoslavia’s epic war against Brandenburg for the last couple of episodes, they appear to be surrendering in silence, allowing their land to fill up with Prussian peacekeepers while neglecting their own economy - while not as bad as Chad by any means, they are only just about breaking even, which probably explains all the riflemen they still have lying around.
 Here’s hoping the souffle does, for once, rise twice.</p>"
     - scene_number: 46
       scene_title: "Nut Cracked, Sledgehammer Returning to Duty"
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode30-scene46.jpg